Please note: At your instructor's discretion,

 would their likely be collinearity problems?).
 You

-will to interpret the relationship between pairs of
+will to interpret the correlation between pairs of

 variables and their statistical significance.